b-smiley/b-smiley.github.io/README.md

 # Roadmap

+- [ ] Add more to the blog main page
 - [ ] Add a contact form
 - [ ] Add a employment history section with a timeline